 Make extra barbecued meat and freeze in paper cupcake liners.
 Place in the freezer.
 When frozen, place in a large gallon freezer bag.
-When you want a quick meal, take one out, microwave until hot, and place meat on a bun.

 I have a grill wok that is made to grill veggies, but sometimes my family would prefer the less healthy side dishes.
 I put frozen french fries in the grill wok and cook them while I am grilling hamburgers.
 They taste great with a smokey flavor.
 An added benefit is that I did not heat up my kitchen.

 When grilling outside, keep a spray bottle of water to control the flames of the grill.
 Don't pour water onto the charcoal as it cools the temperature which will have to reheat before cooking continues.